Sufferous/Captcha/README.md

 ![Captcha with code: NSBWI6](https://github.com/TheMaligator/Captcha/blob/main/captcha.png?raw=true "NSBWI6")
 ------
 ### Final thoughts:
-This captcha generator probably isn't secure enough to use in production environments, so please don't try.
+This captcha generator isn't secure enough to use in production environments, so please, for the love of god, don't try.
-Also, feel free to use this code and modify it in any way, and don't feel obligated to credit me, although it would be nice :)
+It was created in order to experiment with image manipulation in python.